magento/knowledge-base/src/troubleshooting/general/shared-access-troubleshooting.md

  **Possible cause:** Permissions, necessary to grant shared access, have not been associated with your Commerce Account.

  **Solution:** Contact your Commerce Customer Success Manager.
-Please specify your name and the email, associated with your  Account.
+Please specify your name and the email associated with your Account.

 ## I use shared access but still see my tickets instead of the shared ones